Chico State Archaeological Field School 2023

 Exploring the Basin and Range

-The Chico State Archaeological Field School offers students hands-on training in the latest archaeological field techniques.
-The 2023 field school will take you to two distinct regions: the Northern Sierra Nevada of California and the Little High Rock Canyon of Northwestern Nevada.
-The course is taught in two ten-day rotations with a four-day break in between.
+The Chico State Archaeological Field School offers students hands-on training in the latest archaeological field techniques in two distinct regions: the Northern Sierra Nevada of California and the Little High Rock Canyon of Northwestern Nevada.

 Field schools are an important and necessary part of a degree and career in archaeology, and a valuable addition to a resume.
 The Chico State Field School will provide students with an extensive course of hands-on training in the following areas: